Introduction

 Constraint and capacity data determine what is feasible.
 Examples include production capacity, labor availability, dock capacity, transportation capacity, supplier allocation limits, minimum order quantities, and storage constraints.
 Policies and targets are also essential: service level targets by segment, safety stock logic, reorder points, order-up-to levels, allocation priorities, and substitution rules.

-Analytics and model components make the twin predictive.
 Demand forecasting models generate probabilistic projections, not just point forecasts.
 Inventory optimization logic sets buffers based on variability and service goals.
 Simulation engines replay how the system behaves over time, given policies and randomness.
 Optimization solvers can propose recommended actions like order quantities, deployment plans, or production schedules while respecting constraints.

 Integration and orchestration keep it alive.
 Data pipelines, validation checks, and refresh cadences ensure the twin reflects the latest business conditions.
 A practical approach is to define a data contract for each source system, document transformation rules, and implement monitoring for missing or drifting fields.
 The twin should also include a clear method to reconcile differences between planned and actual outcomes, so assumptions are refined rather than ignored.